Introduction to Music Education

 The Bachelor of Music in Music Education is a four-year degree that leads to a Georgia Certificate in teaching music for Preschool through Grade 12.
 The curriculum combines common academic (core) courses with rigorous music study.
 The music courses include:

-- applied study in voice, piano, organ, or instrumental
+- applied study in voice, piano, or instrumental music

 - secondary study in voice or piano

 - ensemble participation

 There are also important courses in education principles that guide students in organizing, planning, leading, and evaluating music instruction.
 One of the highlights of the program is the fieldwork, including observation and hands-on experience in public school music classes prior to student teaching.
 Because of these practica, our music students are experienced teachers before they begin their student teaching semester.
 We maintain good relationships with the premier public-school music teachers in the area and are proud to place our student teachers in these excellent programs.